hemaldias/hemaldias.github.io/_projects/homecell.md

 **homecell** works by communicating with the National Grid to determine when the energy coming from our plug sockets is the cleanest.
 Using the additional data inputs of user data and energy suppliers, the software optimises charging and usage times.
 The software controls the hardware and connects to the homecell app and homecell API.

-Below is our technical demonstration with our functional prototype.

 <iframe src="https://player.vimeo.com/video/667792371?h=5138a4c24a" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>